landrzejewski/training-scripts/src/RUST-EMBEDDED.md

 2. **What does the ```Ordering::Relaxed``` parameter mean when used with atomic types?**
 In Rust, when working with atomic types (`AtomicUsize`, `AtomicBool`, etc.), you often need to specify an ordering constraint to control how operations are synchronized across multiple threads.
-`Ordering::Relaxed` is one such ordering constraint.
+`Relaxed` is one such ordering constraint.
 Using `Ordering::Relaxed` means that the operation is atomic but does not impose any synchronization guarantees beyond ensuring the operation itself is not torn or reordered within the same thread.
 In other words:

 - The operation executes atomically (i.e., it completes as a single unit).